yael1019/ph3-mock-cc-aliens/README.md

 We have two models: `Alien` and `Planet`.

-A `Planet` has many `Alien`s.
-An `Alien` belongs to a `Planet`.

-`Planet` - `Alien` is a one to many relationship.

-**Note**: You should draw your domain on paper or on a whiteboard _before you start coding_.
-Remember to identify a single source of truth for your data.

 ## Topics

 - Classes and Instances
 - Class and Instance Methods
 - Variable Scope
-- Object Relationships
 - lists and list Methods
 - SQL queries
 - ORM methods
-- Foreign keys

 ## Instructions

 To get started, run `pipenv install` while inside of this directory.

-Be sure to `cd` into the `lib` folder when you use the `debug.py` file.
+You will not have to build the tables as they'll be created for you automatically when you first run `debug.py`.

 Build out all of the methods listed in the deliverables.
 The methods are listed in a suggested order, but you can feel free to tackle the ones you think are